 The problem is that it’s so expensive!

-So when I wanted a new bedside table, I decided to upcycle an old cabinet into a mirrored nightstand.
+So when I wanted a new bedside table, I decided a DIY project was in order.
+And set out to upcycle an old cabinet into a beautiful mirrored nightstand.

 Unfortunately, the old cabinet was so ugly that I forgot to take before pictures.
 (You’ll just have to trust me on that one!)